 How do I know when I should file for bankruptcy?

 Bankruptcy laws are complex, and it can be challenging to know if you should file.
 Although your financial situation may seem dire, and you may be dealing with creditors seeking payments, bankruptcy isn’t your only option.
-That’s why it’s crucial that you contact a bankruptcy attorney today with a price match guarantee.
+That’s why it’s crucial that you contact a bankruptcy attorney today.

 Your bankruptcy attorney can explain the differences between a Chapter 13 and Chapter 7 bankruptcy, how each type of bankruptcy will impact your bills and your credit, and whether you have other options for reducing your debt load.
 Your bankruptcy attorney will answer all your questions, enabling you to make the best decisions to resolve your financial issues.